$L^2$-theory for the $\overline\partial$-operator on compact complex spaces: -Dolbeault cohomology at isolated singularities

 \begin{lem} \end{lem}

 \begin{proof} Let $f\in L^{n,q}(X_r^*)$ such that $\dq_wf=0$.
-Then we have seen in section \ref{sec:thmA} that there exists a local $L^2$-solution of the $\dq_w$-equation at the origin.
+Then it follows by Theorem \ref{thm:exactness1} that there exists a local $L^2$-solution of the $\dq_w$-equation at the origin.
 Since $X_r$ has strongly pseudoconvex boundary in $X$, this solution can be extended to $X_r^*$ by standard methods (see e.g. section VIII.4 in \cite{LM}).
-Another proof of the lemma is in \cite{FOV1}, Theorem 1.2. \end{proof}
+Another proof of this fact is in \cite{FOV2}, Theorem 1.2.
+That shows $H^{n,q}_{max}(X_r^*)=0$, and $H^{0,n-q}_{min}(X_r^*)=0$ follows by duality (Theorem \ref{thm:duality}). \end{proof}